Which place is cheaper, Cordoba or Medellin?

 Cordoba is the capital of the Cordoba province and the second largest city in all of Argentina.
 The city is in a beautiful setting surrounded by valleys and hills.
 Within the city you will find many colonial buildings and beautiful architecture.
 Cordoba also has many universities and scientific institutes, giving it the nickname "La Docta."
 Because of the large number of students, Cordoba's population is young and active, which keeps the atmosphere light and fun.

-For some great organized tour ideas, see The Best Adventure Tours to Colombia, The Best Eco Tours in Colombia, The Best Adventure Tours to Argentina, and The Best Family-Friendly Tours to Argentina.
+For some great organized tour ideas, see The Best Adventure Tours to Colombia, The Best Eco Tours in Colombia, The Best 3-Week Tours in Argentina, and The Best One-Week (7-Day) Tours from Buenos Aires.

 Looking for a hotel in Medellin or Cordoba?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.